Al-Husn: History

-In 1806, the German traveler named Seetzen arrived in Husn and became a guest of Al Sheikh Abdalla Ghanma.
-He narrates in his book, which describes his travels in the east, that when he got to Al Husn Pond and asked about the town's sheikh, he was directed to Abdalla’s residence, where he stayed with him for two weeks.

-In 1812, the Swiss tourist and discoverer of Petra, Johann Ludwig Burckhardt, arrived in Husn.
+In 1806, the German traveler named Seetzen arrived in al-Husn and became a guest of Al Sheikh Abdalla Ghanma.
+He narrates in his book, which describes his travels in the east, that when he got to al-Husn Pond and asked about the town's sheikh, he was directed to Abdalla's residence, where he stayed with him for two weeks.
+In 1812, the Swiss tourist and discoverer of Petra, Johann Ludwig Burckhardt, arrived in al-Husn.
 He also became a guest of Sheikh Abdalla Ghanma for ten days.
-Both these early travelers wrote about their stay in Husn and about their host; the description is full of compliments, appreciation and respect.

-In 1838 Al Husn's inhabitants were predominantly Sunni Muslims and Greek Christians.
+Both these early travelers wrote about their stay in al-Husn and about their host; the description is full of compliments, appreciation and respect.
+In 1838 al-Husn's inhabitants were predominantly Sunni Muslims and Greek Christians.

-In 1961 the population of Husn was 3,728 inhabitants, of whom 2,030 were Christians.
+In 1961 the population of al-Husn was 3,728 inhabitants, of whom 2,030 were Christians.

 Sights

-Al Husn is notable for its Roman-era artificial hill, situated in the northern part of the town, referred to by locals as "Al-Taal".
+Al-Husn is notable for its Roman-era artificial hill, situated in the northern part of the town, referred to by locals as "Al-Taal".
 The Taal used to be the property of the Nusairat family; it was later taken over by the Jordanian government.
-Local legend says there are "castle ruins" or a Byzantine church within the tell which gave the town its name; "Husn" means "castle" in Arabic.
+Local legend says there are "castle ruins" or a Byzantine church within the tell which gave the town its name; Husn means "castle" in Arabic.
 The hill is approximately 200 meters high and 800 meters in diameter.